AndrSator/PlayerBlink-GX/README.md

 This project is licensed under the MIT License.

-It includes code derived from Project_Xs by niart120.
+It includes code derived from Project_Xs by niart120 and lincoln-lm